FreeCAD/FreeCAD-Telemetry/README.md

 # FreeCAD Telemetry Addon

 This addon sends select telemetry information to a centralized database.
 When installed, every time you run FreeCAD, basic session information is transmitted to let the FreeCAD developers know which versions of FreeCAD are in use.
+It also sends your current FreeCAD Language setting and your OS information.
+Finally, a list of the Addons you have installed is transmitted.

 ## Future plans
-Eventaully if FreeCAD crashes while this addon is running, crash data will automatically be sent to the server.
+Eventually if FreeCAD crashes while this addon is running, crash data will automatically be sent to the server.
 This data **does not** include information about your model or detailed information about your system.

 ## Disabling collection